 There is no real end to mythological analysis, no hidden unity to be grasped once the breaking down process has been completed.

 Themes can be split up ad infinitum.
 Just when you think you have disentangled and separated them, you realize that they are knitting together again in response to the operation, of unexpected affinities.

 Consequently the unity of the myth.. .is a phenomenon of the imagination, resulting from the attempt interpretation; and its function is to endow the myth with synthetic form and prevent its disintegration into a confusion of opposites."

 2006 Entertainment Magazine On Line.
 All rights reserved.

 Contents cannot be copied, reproduced or distributed without permission from the author.

 This original content is property of Robert Zucker

 Hermetica Book Recommendations

-These are among some of the best books on Hermetics in my library, now available through Amazon.com.
-When you click on any link or image, follow through for more books in related Hermetic and Kabbalah topics.
+These are among some of the books in my library, now available through Amazon.com.
+When you click on any link or image, follow through for more books in related topics.

 807 pages.
 Llewellyn Publications; 6th edition (September 1, 2002) These Twelve Signs are distributed among the Four Triplicities, or sets of three Signs, each being attributed to one of the Four Elements, and they represent the operation of the elements in the Zodiac.
-Read about the Hermetic Order of the Golden Dawn.
+Read the first page.